Use Vinegar to Clean Your House

-This ingredient is indispensable in salads and other dishes, but vinegar also works for cleaning your house.
+This ingredient is indispensable in salads and other dishes, but you can also use vinegar to clean your house.
 If you didn’t know, this unique-smelling liquid will help keep your house continuously shiny and sparkling.
 Learn the most effective ways to use vinegar in your house.

 - Enhances and cleans all surfaces: this could be wood, ceramics, stainless steel, glass, and more.
 Just use cold water and mix it with vinegar.
 If cleaning windows, for example, use newspaper so the glass turns out spectacular.
 This is perfect for disinfecting bathroom supplies because it has a great disinfecting power.